phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.61 - M1 compiler optimization bugfix

+* remove compiler optimizations that are not portable to ARM architectures

 ### 2.3.60 - passband timestamp bugfix

 * compare version strings instead of datetime to avoid some systems throwing an error when looking for passband updates.